satishkanti/Real-time-Object-detection-using-YOLOv5/README.md

 ## 🚀 Usage
 Image Detection
-To detect potholes in a single image: pythonfrom ultralytics import YOLO import cv2
+- To detect potholes in a single image: from ultralytics import YOLO import cv2

 ### Load the model
   model = YOLO('pothole.pt')

 ### Perform detection
 results = model("path/to/your/image.jpg", show=True)
 cv2.waitKey(0)
-Video Detection
+- Video Detection
-To detect potholes in a video stream: pythonfrom ultralytics import YOLO import cv2 import cvzone import math
+To detect potholes in a video stream: from ultralytics import YOLO import cv2 import cvzone import math